benrki/react-native-coffee/README.md

 npm i
 ```

 The official React Native [Getting Started documentation](https://facebook.github.io/react-native/docs/getting-started.html) suggests OS X is required for development.
-However, I've created a custom virual environment for Windows users to get in on the fun too.
+However, I've spiked on a virual environment with Docker so Windows users can start to get in on the fun too.
 See [Using with Docker](#using-with-docker) section for setup instructions.

 ## Running